haowu84/E-commerce-Application/FE/README.md

 ## React

-We will be using `React` to help build our frontend. `React` as the name implies is a library that updates the html to *react* to internal changes in our javascript code.
+`React` as the name implies is a library that updates the html to *react* to internal changes in our javascript code.

 ### Making a React Component